nazann/Play-store-app-analytics/README.md

 ##  Solution

-Using a dataset of thousands of Android apps from the **Google Play Store**, we performed exploratory data analysis to uncover:
+Using a dataset of thousands of Android apps from the **Google Play Store**,Iperformed exploratory data analysis to uncover:

 - Median downloads of **free vs. paid apps**
 - Median **price per category** for paid apps